Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.25 Keeper App Project - Part 2/README.md

 ## Exporting and Importing Notes Array

 To use the `notes` array in `App.js`, we export it from `Notes.js` using `export default notes;`.
 Then, in `App.js`, we import it with `import notes from '../notes';`.
 This gives us access to the array for mapping.

+## Implementing the Map Function

+We replace the single hardcoded `Note` component with a map over the `notes` array.
+We call `notes.map()` and pass a function that takes a single `noteItem` and returns a `Note` component with props `title` and `content` set to `noteItem.title` and `noteItem.content` respectively.
+This JSX expression is wrapped in curly braces to embed JavaScript inside JSX.